8 STEM Internships For High School Students In Philadelphia

 Dates: Summer (6-week program, from early or mid-June to July).
 Check out the documents required here

 The General Robotics, Automation, Sensing, and Perception Lab (GRASP) is a well-regarded engineering and robotics research center at the University of Pennsylvania.
-The GRASP Lab’s mission is the creation and integration of knowledge through scholarly research, entrepreneurship, and innovation, with a special focus on robotics and entrepreneurship.
-Each summer, GRASP faculty members select high school interns on a case-by-case basis at the discretion of each GRASP faculty member.
+The GRASP Lab’s mission is to create and integrate knowledge through scholarly research, entrepreneurship, and innovation, with a special focus on robotics and entrepreneurship.
+Each summer, GRASP faculty members select high school interns at the discretion of each GRASP faculty member.
 You may reach out directly to a faculty member whose work aligns with your research interests.
 A list of faculty members may be seen here.

 Location: Monell Chemical Senses Center, Philadelphia, PA